 Four Seasons Chiang Mai Resort

 Four Seasons in Chiang Mai has two synthetic grass courts.
 They are the most beautiful tennis courts in Chiang Mai.
-I had the time of my life playing there, and my first time ever on synthetic grass.
+I had the time of my life playing there, and it was my first time on synthetic grass.

-The court plays fast like real grass, especially on slice shots, but slow enough where you can still have good rallies.
-For annual court maintenance, they add sand to the court which slows down the speed of the court a little.
+The court plays fast like real grass, especially on slice shots, but slow enough to still have good rallies.
+For annual court maintenance, they add sand to the court, which slows down the court’s speed a little.

-You do not need to be staying in the Four Seasons Resort to play tennis there.
-But, they do prefer you book your court in advance.
+You do not need to stay at the Four Seasons Resort to play tennis there.
+But they prefer that you book your court in advance.
 As a walk-in, I got lucky that the tennis pro was already on-site because I did not have a partner.
 Court rental is 350 Baht per hour.

 For up-to-date pricing check here.

-From the menu I chose a hitting partner, costing 1500 Baht, which came out to 1765 including a service charge.
+From the menu, I chose a hitting partner, costing 1500 Baht, which came out to 1765, including a service charge.
 I also tipped on top of that.
 The price is high, but it is expected with Four Seasons.
-I was assigned a man named Oh, who spoke English well, was a good player, and very friendly.
+I was assigned a man named Oh, who spoke English well, was a good player, and was very friendly.

 The biggest drawback of the Four Seasons tennis courts is the distance you travel to get there.
 It’s a 30-45 minute drive from the Old City, but well worth it if you are a tennis enthusiast.

-Thank you so much for reading and I hope this article helped you!
+Thank you so much for reading, and I hope this article has helped you play tennis in Chiang Mai!